Tools of the Trade

 The limitation shows up when the task gets bigger.
 Say you're writing a guide with ten chapters — each one a separate file, with cross-references between them, images, a glossary, and a consistent voice throughout.
 In a chat, you'd have to paste content in, get output back, paste it into the right file, remember what you changed in chapter 3 when you're working on chapter 7.
 The model can't see your files, can't remember what you did earlier, and can't work across multiple documents at once.
 You become the glue holding the project together.

-That's where the line between a chat and an agent-assisted tool becomes clear.
+That's where the line between a chat and an agent workspace becomes clear.
 It's not about code vs. non-code — it's about whether your task lives in a single conversation or spans multiple files and sessions.
 A chat is a conversation.
-An agent-assisted tool is a working environment.
+An agent workspace is a working environment.

 | Tool | Notes | Price |